nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ![ListActivityDiagram](images/ListActivityDiagram.png)

-### \[Proposed\] Enrol Feature
+### Enrol Feature

-#### Proposed Implementation
+#### Implementation

-The proposed enrol mechanism is facilitated by `TAssist`.
+The enrol mechanism is facilitated by `TAssist`.
 Its functionality, usage and behaviour is only for student entity.
 Additionally, it implements the following operations:

 * `EnrolCommandParser#parse()` — Parses the command arguments.
 * `EnrolCommand#execute()` — Executes `ModelManager#enrolStudent()` with given student(s) and class group.